jadecobra/python_tdd_exercises/source/functions.rst

 test_functions_w_keyword_arguments
 *********************************************************************************

-There is a problem with using positional arguments, the inputs must always be supplied in the right order. which means the program_ will behave in an unexpected way when it receives input out of order.
+There is a problem with using positional arguments, the inputs must always be supplied in the right order. which means the program_ behaves in an unexpected way when it receives input out of order.

-To make sure the function_ behaves how I want even when I send input out of order I can use Keyword Arguments
+To make sure the function_ behave how I want even when I send input out of order I can use Keyword Arguments

 RED: make it fail
 ################################################################################